What Are Legacy Applications? Types, Challenges, and Solutions

 • Data silos.
 A data silo is a repository that cannot be integrated or shared between business units.
 Many legacy software systems are incompatible with modern software, which means that data saved on an older system within a corporation cannot be shared with other departments that use newer technology.

-• Compliance.
+• Compliance risks.
 Legacy systems may not meet data compliance rules such as the Health Insurance Portability and Accountability Act (HIPAA) or the General Data Protection Regulation (GDPR).
-Noncompliance with these requirements can result in fines, other penalties, bad publicity, and security breaches.
+Noncompliance with these requirements can result in fines, other penalties, and bad publicity.

 Legacy application modernization is the process of transforming programs developed with outdated software into new apps using cutting-edge technology.
 Legacy application modernization approaches like application programming interface (API) generation bridge the gap between legacy and modern systems and enhance the value of existing systems.